-Exactly what is vegetarian and vegan wine?
+What is vegetarian & vegan wine?

-There seems to be a lot of talk about it at the moment.
+There seems to be a lot of talk about vegan wine at the moment.
 You may wonder what all the fuss is about.
 After all wine is made almost 100% from grapes, a plant, so you would think it fits perfectly into a vegetarian's or vegan's approved list of food stuffs, wouldn't you?
 You may therefore be surprised, even horrified, to know that some wines are not suitable for vegetarians and some not for vegans - and there is no requirement to state on the label if a wine is not vegan- or vegetarian-friendly.
 Read on to find out more about vegan and vegetarian wine and how can you make sure the wine you choose is suitable.

 Veganism, not just a flash in the pan

 The UK's Veganuary campaign - where people eat vegan for the month of January - grew by 183% in 2018, with 168,500 participants.
 There are now estimated to be over 600,000 people in the UK aged 15 or over who are vegans (according to a report commissioned by the Vegan Society last year) and the rate of growth is increasing.
 This means that 1.16% of the UK population meet the Society's definition of veganism "... a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose."
 Foodstuffs that are avoided include meat, dairy, eggs and honey.

 And an increasing number of people who, whilst not following a strict vegan or vegetarian way of life, are buying meat-free and dairy-free products either for health, animal welfare and / or environmental reasons.